osrf/icra2023_ros2_gz_tutorial/README.md

-# PROPOSAL for tutorial: "All about ROS 2 and the new Gazebo"
+# Tutorial: "All about ROS 2 and the new Gazebo"

-This is a proposed tutorial for ICRA 2023, pending acceptance.
+This is a proposed tutorial that has been accepted to ICRA 2023.

+This repository will be updated in the time leading up to the conference.

 ## Overview